Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Introduction

 \section{Introduction}

-In this work we discuss two naively unrelated stories.
-The first one is motivated by the recent studies \cite{Mondal-2020} of the impulsive radio events observed in the quiet solar corona at frequencies 98, 120, 132, and 160 MHz, carried out by the Murchison Widefield Array (MWA).
-The second one is the study of a specific dark matter model, the so-called axion quark nugget (AQN) dark matter model \cite{Zhitnitsky:2002qa} and its application to the solar corona heating \cite{Zhitnitsky:2017rop,Raza:2018gpb}.
-The basic reason how and why these two stories are linked one another represents the topic of the present work.
+In this work, we discuss two seemingly unrelated stories.
+The first one is motivated by the recent observations of impulsive radio events in the quiet solar corona (at 98, 120, 132, and 160 MHz), carried out by the Murchison Widefield Array (MWA) \cite{Mondal-2020}.
+The second one is the axion quark nugget (AQN) dark matter model \cite{Zhitnitsky:2002qa} and its possible role in the heating of the solar corona \cite{Zhitnitsky:2017rop,Raza:2018gpb}.
+The topic of the present paper is to explain how, and why, these two stories are related.

-The short answer is that the impulsive radio events observed in \cite{Mondal-2020} appear to have all the features normally attributed to the so-called nanoflares which were originally conjectured by Parker \cite{Parker-1983} as a possible resolution of the corona heating mystery \cite{Grotrian-1939}.
-On the other hand, the AQNs entering the Sun's corona lead to impulsive energy injection events which can potentially provide the proper amount of energy needed to heat the corona.
-This numerical coincidence was one of the main reasons to identify the AQN annihilation events with the nanoflares \cite{Zhitnitsky:2017rop,Raza:2018gpb}.
-We will show that the annihilation events proposed in \cite{Zhitnitsky:2017rop,Raza:2018gpb} share many features with the impulsive radio signals observed by \cite{Mondal-2020} in terms of rate of appearance, temporal and spatial distributions, energetics, and other related observables.
-Furthermore, most of the AQN-annihilation energy will be released in the so-called transition region at the altitude around 2000 km, which is known to be the most puzzling region of the solar corona where the temperature and the density experience a dramatic change across a thin layer of the order of 100 km thickness, or less.
+The observed impulsive radio events \cite{Mondal-2020} appear to have all the features normally attributed to nanoflares, conjectured by Parker \cite{Parker-1983}) as a possible resolution of the corona heating mystery \cite{Grotrian-1939}.
+On the other hand, \cite{Zhitnitsky:2017rop,Raza:2018gpb} have shown that AQNs entering the Sun's corona lead to impulsive energy injection events, that provide the proper amount of energy needed to heat the corona.
+This led to the identification of AQN annihilation events with nanoflares.
+Furthermore, most of the AQN-annihilation energy was shown to be released in the transition region, at an altitude around 2000 km, a region known to be the most puzzling layer of the solar corona, where the temperature and the density of the plasma experience a dramatic change across a thin layer.
+We will show that the annihilation events proposed in \cite{Zhitnitsky:2017rop,Raza:2018gpb} share many features with the impulsive radio signals observed by \cite{Mondal-2020}, in terms of their rate of appearance, their temporal and spatial distributions, their energetics, and other related observables.